-By SACE guaranteeing its debt, the borrower undertakes not to approve any dividend distribution or share repurchase (and to procure that no other Italian entity belonging to its group does so) during the current calendar year.
-In addition, the borrower also undertakes to manage any employee-related changes through agreements with the relevant trade unions.
+By SACE guaranteeing its debt, the borrower undertakes not to approve any dividend distribution or share repurchase (and to procure that no other Italian entity belonging to its group nor entities subject to its management and coordination do so) during the current calendar year.
+In addition, the borrower also undertakes to manage any employee-related changes through agreements with the relevant trade unions and not to delocalise production.
+In the event that the aforementioned enterprises have already distributed dividends or repurchased shares at the time when the application for financing is being submitted, such undertaking is made by the borrowerin relation to the twelve months following the date of request.

 The lenders must periodically report to SACE regarding compliance with the relevant requirements set out under Article 1 of the Liquidity Decree.
-In turn, SACE must report to the MEF.
+In turn, SACE must report to the ME F.

-1.5.
+1.6.
 Costs